 So you should make sure you get enough iron from other foods if you drink tea regularly during pregnancy.
 To make sure that your daily iron intake is not affected, it is best not to drink tea for up to two hours before eating.

 Health Benefits of Drinking Green Tea – Why It Is Good for You

 Green tea is said to have numerous benefits.
-Many of the thought effects have already been proven in numerous studies.
-Which effects the hot beverage has exactly and for which ailments you can use it, you will learn in the following.
+Many of these assumed effects have already been proven in numerous studies.
+In the following, you will learn Which exact effects the hot beverage has which ailments you can use it.

 Some Green Tea Varieties Have a High Caffeine Content

 Green tea is considered a stimulant.
-While the stimulating effect was once attributed to the substance caffeine, it is now known that caffeine and theine are one and the same substance.
+While it has been thought that coffee contains caffeine and tea contains theine, it is now known that caffeine and theine are both ways of referring to the same molecule.

-However, even though they are the same chemical substance, it has a different effect on tea than it does on coffee.
-This is due to the combination of other substances it contains.
+However caffeine has a different effect in tea than it does on coffee.
+This is due to the combination of other substances in each beverage.

-The amino acid theanine and the tannins in tea inhibit the release of caffeine.
+The combination of the amino acid theanine and the tannins in tea inhibit the release of caffeine.
 Coffee, on the other hand, allows the caffeine to have an unhindered effect.

 That’s why some people tolerate green tea better than coffee, because it has a milder wake-up effect.